Have Questions?

 NorthStar Regional is 8.5 miles from Shakopee, Minnesota

-Like other addiction treatment programs, NorthStar Regional is committed to ongoing recovery for alcohol and drug addicts living in Shakopee, Minnesota and within the surrounding region.
+Like other addiction treatment programs, NorthStar Regional is committed to ongoing recovery for alcohol and drug addicts living in Shakopee, MN. and within the surrounding region.
 As such, this substance abuse treatment center has been providing care like activity therapy, cognitive/behavior therapy, couple/family therapy, contingency management/motivational incentive, trauma-related counseling, brief intervention approach and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, NorthStar Regional thinks that it is essential that its patients receive individual focus and services to make sure that they get effective results.
 They specialize in various programs such as clients referred from the court/judicial system, suicide prevention services, residential beds for client's children, transgender or (LGBT) clients, active duty military, treatment for spanish-speaking clients and others that you can find listed below.
 Each of the services that NorthStar Regional provides are also available in different settings - outpatient detox programs, long term drug rehab centers, short term drug rehab centers, inpatient drug abuse treatment, outpatient counseling and more.